Help for New Cadets

 Speak to your squadron leaders about local options, too.
 Sometimes the squadron has a “supply closet,” and military surplus stores could be another option.

 Read Learn to Lead, chapter 1.
-You’ll need to pass a 25-question, open-book test on this material to complete Achievement 1 and qualify for promotion to Cadet Airman.
+You’ll need to learn this material to complete Achievement 1 and qualify for promotion to Cadet Airman.
 Pay attention to the learning objectives and use them to quiz yourself.

 Encampment is a full immersion into all the opportunities of cadet life.
 It’ll be the high point of your first year!
 Most encampments are 1-week in duration and held during the summer.
 Check the encampment page to see if information is available and mark your calendar, or ask your squadron for details.